 To aid the Governor in his selections, the chancellor of each university system must recommend students based on applications submitted by each president on behalf of the institution’s student government organization.
-The student appointments serve a one-year term, from June 1 through May 31 of the following year.
-The UT System Student Regent and THECB Student Representative have the same rights as regularly appointed board members, except the right to vote or be counted towards a quorum for official board business.
-The positions serve without compensation, but will be reimbursed for expenses incurred during official Board business.
+The student regent serves a one-year term, from June 1 through May 31 of the following year.
+The UT System Student Regent has the same rights as regularly appointed board members, except the right to vote or be counted towards a quorum for official board business.
+The position serves without compensation, but the student will be reimbursed for expenses incurred during official Board business.

 Students interested in applying to represent the UT System as the Student Regent should contact the student government organization on campus to find out about the campus-level application process and important deadlines.